luski/bookmarks-manager/TESTING_CHECKLIST.md

 - [ ] No error messages
 - [ ] Performance is fast
 - [ ] User experience is smooth
+- [ ] TOML files are human-readable
+- [ ] Easy to backup and restore
+- [ ] No external Lua dependencies required
 - [ ] Ready for daily use!

 ---